Ketan Parekh: Role in 2001 stock market crash

 A 30 member Joint Parliamentary Committee (JPC) investigation ensued which found that Parekh had been involved in circular trading throughout the time period from and with a variety of companies, including Global Trust Bank (GTB) and Madhavpura Mercantile Cooperative Bank (MMCB).
 The JPC found him to have played a major role in rigging the prices of a set of ten Indian companies, from 1995 up to 2001.

 This resulted in Parekh's first conviction, which carried a one-year sentence, coming as a result of a transaction he conducted involving a unit of Canara Bank in 1992.

 Though Parekh was subsequently barred from stock trading, the Securities and Exchange Board of India alleged in 2009 that a variety of companies and other actors were trading on behalf of Parekh.
 An investigation ensued and 26 entities were banned from trading as a result of that investigation.
 In March 2014 he was convicted by a special CBI court in Bombay for cheating and sentenced to two years rigorous imprisonment.

+2025 scam

+In January 2025, Parekh was banned by SEBI from trading after the agency found his involvement in a front-trading running scam.

+In popular culture

+2006 Hindi movie Gafla depicted him.